Cervical Artificial Disc Replacement Surgery

 Please note that a referral letter is required before an appointment can be confirmed.

-About cervical artificial disc replacements
+About artificial cervical disc replacements

-Artificial disc replacement is a procedure whereby damaged spinal discs, the discs that cushion the bones in your spine, are replaced with artificial discs.
+Artificial cervical disc replacement is a procedure whereby damaged spinal discs, the discs that cushion the bones in your spine, are replaced with artificial discs.
 It can help some people with significant back pain to do simple activities again, by reducing their pain and improving their mobility.
 Cervical disc replacement replaces the discs in your neck.

 Cause of disc degeneration